CloudLabs-MOC/AI-102-AIEngineer/Instructions/13-bot-framework.md

    ![Visual Studio Code Icon](./images/14.18.png)

-1. Click on **Finsih** to start the **Bot Framework Emulator**, and if you are prompted to install an update, do so for the currently logged in user.
+1. Click on **Finish** to start the **Bot Framework Emulator**, and if you are prompted to install an update, do so for the currently logged-in user.
 If you are not prompted automatically, use the **Check for update** option on the **Help** menu to check for updates.

     ![](./images/botframe1(3).png)